· · · · ·

 Sprinkle the browned sausage and shredded cheddar cheese over the sourdough cubes.

-In a medium mixing bowl, whisk together the large eggs, whole milk, and heavy cream, minced garlic, dried minced onion, dried parsley, whole mustard, kosher salt and freshly ground black pepper.
+In a medium mixing bowl, whisk together the large eggs, whole milk, heavy cream, minced garlic, dried minced onion, dried parsley, whole mustard, kosher salt and freshly ground black pepper.

 Pouring Egg Mixture over the Sausage and Cheese

+Pour egg mixture over the sausage and cheese.
 Cover and chill at least 8 hours or overnight.

 Breakfast Strata Baked in Large Pioneer Woman Baking Dish